DioneProtocol/subnet-evm/warp/payload/README.md

 # Payload

-An Avalanche Unsigned Warp Message already includes a `networkID`, `sourceChainID`, and `payload` field.
+An Odyssey Unsigned Warp Message already includes a `networkID`, `sourceChainID`, and `payload` field.
 The `payload` field is parsed into one of the types included in this package to be handled by the EVM.

 ## AddressedPayload